-Microsoft has announced their own Windows 8 powered Surface Tablets and have now positioned themselves nicely to become big competitors in the tablet market once Windows 8 is released, probably sometime around mid-October.
+Microsoft has announced their own Windows 8 powered Surface Tablets and has now positioned themselves nicely to become big competitors in the tablet market once Windows 8 is released, probably sometime around mid-October.
 Microsoft announced two different tablets, the Surface which runs Windows 8 Pro and a Surface that run Windows RT.
 While at first, you may not notice any differences between these two tablets, open closer inspection you will find that quite a few things are different.

 The Operating System

 We’ve already written quite an extensive post that explains the differences between Windows 8 and Windows RT operating systems.
 However, we’ll briefly cover the key differences.
-Microsoft designed Windows RT which appears almost identical to Windows 8 as an operating system which is primarily for use on tablet devices which use cheaper, less power-hungry ARM processors.
+Microsoft designed Windows RT which appears almost identical to Windows 8 as an operating system which is primarily for use on tablet devices that use cheaper, less power-hungry ARM processors.
 Windows 8 itself is the operating system that will be installed on pretty much all Laptops, Ultrabooks, and PCs as well as higher spec tablets which use x86 processors.

 The main thing that you need to remember if you are buying a Windows RT powered laptop is that they can’t run legacy Windows programs.
 This means that unless the program you want to use was developed for Windows RT, you won’t be able to use it.
 You won’t be able to install any of the programs you are currently using on your current Windows 7, Vista or even XP machine.
 Windows RT will only really be able to run apps that you download from the Windows Store and not much else.